GSSPolandLtd/NRF_ADXL345/README.md

 # ADXL 345 for NRF52

-This is the driver for Accelerometer ADXL345 Adafruit shield using NRF52.
+This is the library for Accelerometer ADXL345 using NRF52.
+This library uses the I2C bus.